Frequently Asked Questions

 The following charges are avoided: Rider RC (Retail Capacity Rider), Rider RE (Retail Energy Rider), Rider AER-R (Alternative Energy Recovery Rider), Rider RTO (Retail Transmission Organization Rider), Rider SCR (Supplier Cost Reconciliation Rider) and Rider RECON (Fuel and Reserve Capacity Reconciliation Rider).

-Q. Must I select a supplier other than Duke Energy?
+Q. Must I select a supplier other than Duke Energy Ohio?

 There is the possibility that your local government could choose to aggregate its residents with a supplier.
 However, this would have to be approved through the voting process by the community.
 If aggregation were approved, you would still have the option to opt off the aggregated list.

-Click here to view a list of suppliers that are certified by the PUCO and Duke Energy.
+Click here to view a list of suppliers that are certified by the PUCO and Duke Energy Ohio.
 You may also contact our Call Center for a list of certified suppliers at 800.544.6900.

 A. In most cases for residential customers, no. However, the option may be available to have an interval meter that can monitor electric use during specific time periods.
 If a supplier offers this service, you may benefit from special time-of-day discounts.